RishivinKannan/StreamStorm/README.md

     *   You are trying to use a storm control feature (like Pause, Resume, etc.) when no storm is active.
 Click "Start Storm" first.

 *   **Issue: Browser window closes immediately after starting.**
-    *   This might happen if the ChromeDriver or EdgeDriver version is out of sync with your browser.
-The application attempts to manage this automatically, but a manual browser update might be needed.
+    *   This might happen if the ChromeDriver is out of sync with your Chrome browser.
+The application attempts to manage this automatically, but a manual Chrome browser update might be needed.

 # 📜 License